 the former line, but also walk along and watch the steam and diesel

 First established in 1984, we are run purely by volunteers and have been operating train services since 1995.
 We are currently working to complete our ½ mile southern extension to Boughton, before then pushing north a further 1½ miles to Spratton.

-***To donate specifically to either our Boughton Extension Appeal or Booking Office Appeal please click on the relevant box .***
+***To donate specifically to one of our APPEALS please click on the relevant box .***

 The Northampton and Lamport Railway Charitable Incorporated Organisation (formerly the Northampton and Lamport Railway Preservation Society) is the charity which supports the Northampton and Lamport Railway.

 All funds raised by us help to expand and improve the railway.